 Greenholme Holly - black - DOB 4/18/96. bred by Jenny Hill.
 He was a blaeget with blettet markings. midside wool was crimped 8-10 crimp per inch.
 It is also known now, that he produced polled rams. his scrapie genotype was AA/RR/QQ (136/154/171)

 Shirehill Minder - Musket Katmoget (Fawn mogetface) DOB 4/22/96.
 Bred by Alan Hill.
 Minder was said to have 8-12 crimps per inch with a good masculine head, fine pair of medium spiraled horns a well barreled body with a fluke shape tail 4-5" long.
+In speaking with his breeder, Alan Hill, he told me that his wool was not of the best quality, and that the reason he was collected was due to him being registered as FAWN, a color NASSA had wanted. turns out he was a musket katmoget (both Ag and Ab!)
 Scrapie Genotyping AA/RR/QQ (136/154/171)

 Heatheram Lightning - white - 4/10/94 bred by Tony Bennett.
 His sire was a particularly fine animal who carried black in his pedigree.
 Lightning. sired many colored progeny when bred to patterned ewes.
 As a lamb he was leased out to cover some Icelandic ewes to improve their fleece and returned in spring o f 1995 with the ability to roo. his progeny from 96 and 97 have been shown and gained top prizes.